dimovpetar/mcp-server/docs/architecture.md

 - Schemas are fetched from: `https://raw.githubusercontent.com/UI5/manifest/v{version}/schema.json`
 - A version mapping is maintained at: `https://raw.githubusercontent.com/UI5/manifest/main/mapping.json`
 - Schemas are cached locally after first fetch to improve performance and reduce network requests
-- External schemas referenced by the UI5 manifest schema (e.g., Adaptive Card schema) are also fetched and cached as needed.
+- External schemas referenced by the UI5 manifest schema (e.g., Adaptive Card schema) are also fetched and cached as needed

 #### Validation Process